How to Become a Child Counselor with an Online Degree

 Many clients receive psychotherapy, which involves therapeutic conversations and interactions between a therapist and a child or family.
 These activities include or are based in one or more mental health theories that guide the counselor’s ability to understand and help the client.

-The American Academy of Child & Adolescent Psychiatry lists several psychotherapies for children and adolescents that counselors use.
+For those asking how to become a child counselor, The American Academy of Child & Adolescent Psychiatry lists several psychotherapies for children and adolescents that you should know.

 - Cognitive behavior therapy (CBT) teaches children that thoughts cause feelings and moods that affect behavior.
 Therapy helps the child identify harmful thought patterns and then seeks to replace this thinking with thoughts that result in more appropriate feelings and behaviors.
 CBT mixes cognitive theory and behaviorism.

 - Dialectical behavior therapy (DBT) emphasizes taking responsibility for one’s problems and helps the person examine how he or she responds to conflict and negative emotions.
 DBT is typically seen as a form of CBT.

 - Family therapy includes the child or adolescent, along with parents, siblings and grandparents.
 It focuses on helping the family function in more positive and constructive ways.

 - Group therapy involves multiple clients led by one or more therapists.
 It uses group dynamics and peer interactions to aid in understanding mental illness and/or to improve social skills.